openaps/docs/docs/docs/Build Your Rig/pi-install.md

-# Setting up a Raspberry Pi
+# Setting up a Raspberry Pi rig

 ### Download Raspbian and write it to your microSD card ###